 Mass-produced TCM has numerous problems.
 Aside from the issue of fragile herbs being overcooked, there’s this: Many herbs we use in TCM contain a high volume of potent medicinal oils.
 Consider Persica seed/Tao Ren, Armeniacae seed/Xing Ren, 20-30 other commonly used seed varieties, and many other herbs.
 The changes that happen to the oils after an herb tea is dehydrated is basic science . . .

-Cause: The combination of a substance with oxygen.
+Cause: The combination of a substance with oxygen (oxidative rancidity).

-Freshly ground whole wheat flour lasts one month at room temperature.
-TCM herbs containing a far higher oil content are already months old when practitioners get them.
-Storing dry herbs at room temperature, in non-photoprotective packaging (clear or white bottles), and exposing them to humidity by repeated opening, all accelerate deterioration.
+The clinic: Dried herbal extract concentrates are subject to the same oxidative degeneration as powdered whole-grains; only faster.
+And they are already months old when practitioners get them.
+The higher oil content in many TCM herbs means higher rancidity levels.
+Storing dry concentrates at room temperature, in non-photoprotective packaging (clear or white bottles), and exposing them to humidity by repeated opening, all diminish potency further.

 -Spray-drying: Visualize the absurdity of such an inappropriate and damaging process…

 Fragrance is an obvious statement of power.
 In the bloodstream, the aromatic property is highly therapeutic and fast acting.
 While spray-drying is efficient for mass production, it’s a potency killer.
-It not only results in oxidation, but also nearly eliminates fragrance.
+It not only intensifies oxidation, but also nearly eliminates fragrance.
+Any method of drying will deplete fragrance and speed oxidation; spray-drying is the most damaging.
 Pills are commonly made from spray-dried powders.

-Solution: A liquid herbal pharmacy simply makes more sense.
+Solution: Avoid oxidative rancidity and rapid potency deterioration altogether with a liquid herbal pharmacy.
+It simply makes more sense.

 For your evaluation: 290 Classic Formulas / 314 Singles / Custom Formulas Infinitum

-How effective are the concentrated herbal extract pills, powders, and liquids you use?
+How potent are the concentrated herbal extract pills, powders, and liquids you use?
 Check here: VITAL SIGNS